 You are trudging through That One Level, the Elite Mooks have worn you down and you are almost out of Healing Potion.
 Finally, in the next hallway, you see the benign-looking statue that marks a Save Point!
-Here is a chance to save your progress, possibly restore your vitality and, if nothing else, catch a much-needed breather.
+Here is a chance to save your progress, possibly restore your vitality, and (if nothing else) relax for a moment.
 You eagerly approach the statue and wait for its benevolent light to wash over you.

-This trope is normally restricted to Platform Hells, Deconstruction Games, and the nastiest of Nintendo Hard games, for good reason.
-In the middle of a dungeon full of Malevolent Architecture and Everything Trying to Kill You the Save Point may be, metaphorically, the player's only friend.
+This trope is mercifully rare, mostly confined to Platform Hells, Deconstruction Games, and the nastiest of Nintendo Hard games.
+In the middle of a dungeon full of Malevolent Architecture and Everything Trying to Kill You the Save Point may be (metaphorically) the player's only friend.
 A symbolic betrayal by this last friend may drive an already-aggravated player to Rage Quit.
-But if used carefully, this can throw some Paranoia Fuel on an already-smoldering pyre: in a well-designed game a player expects the place where the game is saved to be, well, safe.
+But if used carefully, this can throw some Paranoia Fuel on an already-smoldering pyre: a player expects the place where the game is saved to be, well, safe.
 When the game betrays this expectation it hammers in the dread that nowhere is safe.

-Compare Poison Mushroom and Chest Monster, in which hazards and monsters are disguised as desirable items.
-This trope can overlap but does not need to.
-And a treacherous Check Point can feel much crueler than treacherous loot because, unless the game uses a Justified Save Point, it is not the characters within the game who are deceived by it: it is the player who is betrayed.
+Compare Poison Mushroom and Chest Monster, in which hazards and monsters are disguised as desirable items; they may overlap this but don't need to.
+A treacherous Check Point can feel much crueler than treacherous loot because (unless the game uses a Justified Save Point) it is not the characters within the game who are deceived — the player is betrayed.

 For more on the paranoia-inducing nature of the subversion, compare Interface Screw and The Fourth Wall Will Not Protect You.
 The player naturally expects a game to challenge them with difficulty, even surprise.
 However it might be assumed that saving the game is merely a necessity of the medium, that the Save Point is in some sense outside the reality of the game and therefore off-limits for challenge.
 The game can rudely shock a player by revealing that it is not.